 - The expansion valve needs to be adjusted.
-The valve should be set so that maximum pressure is 11-12 bar. - The gauge has lost calibration.
+The valve adjustment should be turned counterclockwise to decrease the maximum pressure to 11-12 bar.
+The valve should drip water as a sign that pressure is bleeding. - The gauge has lost calibration.
+Depressurize the brew system and ensure the gauge needle returns to the zero point.